 The third is Google, and the fourth is Cloudflare’s alternate IP address with fewer compatibility issues.
 (Their main is 184.108.40.206 but there are some equipment makers who intercept it)

 6. SSID hiding and MAC filtering: Off

 These settings have uses, but they are not for normal home users.
-If you're using either, turn them off and just forget these options exist.
+If you're using either, turn them off since they’ll distract you from other security tasks.
 The only layer of security that works is a strong WiFi password.

 7. WiFi Protected Setup: Off (Probably)

-Turn this off.
-"WPS" is a poorly-implemented security nightmare that's often easily exploited to hack into your network.
+Turn this off, probably.
+"WPS" is a poorly-implemented security nightmare that's sometimes easily exploited.
 Turn it off unless you have, or plan to have, a WiFi printer that requires it to set up the system.

 8. Remote Management: Off

 Turn this off.
 There's no need for teenagers in another country to scan the Internet and find your router's administration page.
 That would be bad.
 This should already be off.